20% off on all annual plans. Use 20blackfriday code at checkout.

 Alternatives to Proxies: When to Consider a Scraping API

-The challenge with this automation is that most websites can detect scripts and bots by identifying unnatural behaviors based on your IP address.
-If you’re sending requests too fast or too often, your IP will get blocked, temporarily or permanently cutting your access to the site.
-To avoid this issue, you can hide your IP address with a proxy server.
+Most websites can now detect scripts and bots by identifying unnatural behaviors based on your IP address.
+If you send requests too fast or too often, your IP will get blocked, temporarily or permanently cutting your access to the site.

-Proxies and Web Scraping
+Proxies and Their Roles in Web Scraping

 This is not just useful to avoid bans, but you can also use proxy servers located in other countries or specific areas to access localized data from websites showing different results based on location.